 To be safe, plan the event for mid-morning—preferably on a Saturday or Sunday so those who work during the week can attend.

-If you’re hosting a virtual event, it might be a good idea to offer participants a longer time span of when they can complete the event.
+If you’re hosting a virtual event, offer participants a longer time span of when they can complete the event.
 This way, those from different time zones and countries can still participate!

 With tentative dates and times in mind, it’s time to start exploring locations.

-The location of your “-athon” event will depend on how long (distance wise) your event is.
+The location of your “-athon” event will depend on how long your event is distance wise.

 There’s no set standard for how long your “-athon” event should be, but they usually range from 5K to 10K.
 Some of these events take a sponsorship style approach, where people pledge a set dollar amount for each mile a participant runs, walks, or bikes.
-This is common for bikeathon events!
+This is especially common for bikeathon events!
 Once the location and length are decided, you’ll need to design a course and clearly mark the route for participants to follow.

 If this is an in-person event, many organizations choose to make their walkathons, bikeathons, and runathon complete loops so participants start and end in the same location.

-In addition to choosing a route for the event, you will also want to take into consideration the cost of certain venues.
+In addition to choosing a route for the event, you should prepare for the cost of certain venues.